Oganesson897/L2Serial/README.md

 @SerialClass
 public class TestClassB {

+    // do not loop reference
     public final TestClassA parent;

     @SerialClass.SerialField
     public int value;

-    // This class cannot be constructed directly public TestClassB(TestClassA parent) {
+    // This class cannot be constructed directly
+    // but can still have injections
+    public TestClassB(TestClassA parent) {
         this.parent = parent;
     }